Neuvidor/power-flow-card/README.md

 ## Goal/Scope

-Display current energy, gas, and water usage in a display that matches the the official Energy Distribution card included with [Home Assistant](https://home-assistant.io/) as much as possible.
+Display current energy, gas, and water usage in a display that matches the official Energy Distribution card included with [Home Assistant](https://home-assistant.io/) as much as possible.
+It will allow you to display a different Energy Distribution card compared to the energy dashboard.
 As such, additional features that fall outside of that scope will not be added.
 ![image](https://user-images.githubusercontent.com/64861851/220486892-4aa7d365-1944-4916-b027-366bf62c2034.png)

 ## Install